Saifa36622/DRL_HW3/README.md

-This is just mean squared error (MSE), and it tells the critic how much error the critic esmitate was off on this state
+The output will be mean squared error (MSE), and it tells the critic how much error the critic esmitate was off on this state

 5. Entropy Bonus